 Katherine Earle Yanes

 Katherine Earle Yanes concentrates her practice in the areas of criminal defense, appeals, and postconviction relief.
 In 1997, she graduated from Stetson University College of Law, magna cum laude, as valedictorian of her class.
 Following law school, Ms. Yanes served as a law clerk to Chief Judge Elizabeth A. Kovachevich, United States District Court for the Middle District of Florida.
 Since 1999, she has successfully represented defendants at the trial, appellate, and postconviction phases of criminal litigation in federal and state courts, as well as in government investigations.
-Ms. Yanes currently serves as President of the Tampa Bay Chapter of the Federal Bar Association and Treasurer of the Hillsborough County Bar Association Trial and Litigation Section.
+Ms. Yanes is a Past President of the Tampa Bay Chapter of the Federal Bar Association and Treasurer of the Hillsborough County Bar Association Trial and Litigation Section.
 She has served as President of the Hillsborough Association for Women Lawyers, Chair of the Hillsborough County Bar Association’s Appellate Practice Section, and Journal Editor of the Florida Association for Women Lawyers.

 Katherine Earle Yanes was awarded the 2017 Florida Bar President's Pro Bono Service Award for the Thirteenth Judicial Circuit for her outstanding pro bono service.
 Additionally, in 2015, the Hillsborough County Bar Association Criminal Law Section awarded Ms. Yanes the Marcelino “Bubba” Huerta Award for pro bono service and the pursuit of equal justice, and the Tampa Bay Chapter of the Federal Bar Association recognized Ms. Yanes as Mentor of the Year.
 In 2010, Ms. Yanes was given the President's Award by the Hillsborough Association for Women Lawyers for her outstanding service to the organization.